Soleil Renewable Energy announced that its flagship California utility-scale solar and storage project has entered the execution phase.

 “I founded Soleil with the intention of building real infrastructure—not concepts,” said Ramak Sedigh, in a statement.
 “With Zaya Younan joining me in leading this platform, I have absolute confidence in the success of this venture.
 His track record of entering complex industries and redefining them through engineering, execution, and scale speaks for itself.”

-Soleil plans to provide public dates as the project progresses, including EPC and battery integrator selection, engineering and design package completion, permitting milestones, and third-party diligence.
+Soleil plans to share key project milestones publicly as they occur, including EPC and battery integrator selection, engineering and design completion, permitting milestones, and third-party diligence.

 Zaya Younan added, “Renewable energy is not a trend—it is critical infrastructure.
 Soleil is being built with the same rigor applied to world-class systems: reliability, efficiency, and long-term performance.
 Ramak and I share the same philosophy—build it right, build it to last, and execute without compromise.”